stephan-nordnes-eriksen/event_aggregator/README.md

 5. Create new Pull Request

 ## Todo:

- - Adding tests
+ - Improving the readme and documentation in the gem.
  - Enable threaded message passing for higher performance.
- - Improving the readme and documentation in the gem.